n8n-io/n8n-docs/docs/doc2/modules.md

 ---
 title: "Modules"
 date: "2022-02-25"
+description: DOC² you can different modules
+tags:
+  - DOC²
+  - Modules
 ---

 In DOC² you will find the "SETTINGS" menu in the "DASHBOARD".
 Open this menu.